danforthcenter/outreach/gsem_linux_imaging.md

 make files, move files, copy files, make directories (folders) etc. etc. but instead of seeing icons like a Windows or Mac interface you would use text (the command line).

+Your computer should boot to a desktop with Raspberry on it, if it just looks like a black screen with text you might be in the command line interface:
-In addition to the command-line interface, Raspberry Pi computers can run a desktop environment.
-To start it type after logging in:
+To go to the desktop environment from the command line interface, type after logging in:

 ```
 startx